Romance (Camila Cabello album): Commercial performance

-Ariana Grande (left) and Taylor Swift (right), whose 2019 albums preceded Romance in streaming debut rankings.

-Romance debuted and peaked at number three on the US Billboard 200 dated December 21, 2019, with 86,000 album-equivalent units, including 54,000 pure album sales, 30,000 stream-equivalent sales (resulting from 40.6 million on demand streams), and 2,000 track-equivalent sales.
-Romances streaming start is the third-largest streaming debut for a 2019 female pop album, behind Ariana Grande's Thank U, Next and Taylor Swift's Lover.
-The album's debut numbers include sales from concert ticket/album and merchandise/album bundles.
+Romance debuted and peaked at number three on the US Billboard 200 dated December 21, 2019, with 86,000 album-equivalent units, including 54,000 pure album sales, 30,000 stream-equivalent sales (resulting from 40.6 million on-demand streams), and 2,000 track-equivalent sales.
+Romances streaming start is the third-largest streaming debut for a 2019 female pop album, behind American singers Ariana Grande and Taylor Swift's albums, Thank U, Next and Lover, respectively.
 The album was certified platinum by the Recording Industry Association of America (RIAA) in May 2020, for selling 1,000,000 album-equivalent units.

-In Canada, the album debuted at number one on Canadian Albums Chart with 14,000 total consumption units and the highest sales total for the week.
-The record also became Cabello's second album to do so, following 2018's Camila.
-It descended to number seven during its second week on the chart and stayed in the top 10 for the next four weeks.
+In Canada, Romance debuted at number one on the Canadian Albums Chart.
+With 14,000 total consumption units and the highest sales total for the week, it became Cabello's second album to do so, following 2018's Camila.
+It descended to number seven during its second week on the chart, and stayed in the top ten for the next four weeks.
 The album has been certified Platinum by Music Canada in January 2020.
-Romance also debuted and peaked at number fourteen in the UK, becoming Cabello's second top twenty album there.
-It then fell down to number twenty-nine the following week.
+Romance also debuted and peaked at number fourteen in the UK, becoming Cabello's second top twenty album.
+It fell to number twenty-nine the following week.
 Romance has been certified Silver in the UK for selling 60,000 units.

-The album reached the top ten in 11 countries including Australia, Canada, New Zealand, Mexico and the United States and the top twenty in 6 countries including the UK.
-Additionally, the album received a Platinum certification in Brazil for selling 40,000 units, it has been certified Gold in Mexico for selling 30,000 units and 3× Platinum in Norway.
+Romance reached the top ten in eleven countries including Australia, Canada, New Zealand, Mexico and the United States, and the top twenty in six countries including the UK.
+Additionally, the album received a Platinum certification in Brazil for selling 40,000 units, and 3× Platinum in Norway.